FreePYQ logoFreePYQ

 Explanation:

 Analyzing the given codes, NEWS is coded as 6482 and WORK as 3671.
 Observing the pattern, each letter corresponds to its position in the alphabet (N=14, E=5, W=23, etc.), but the numbers are summed or manipulated.
 For W, which is the 23rd letter, the code is 3 (from 23 -> 2+3=5, but in the options, W corresponds to 3 in WORK's code 3671).
-Thus, the code for W is 3, but the question asks for the code of 'W' in the given format, which directly maps to 6 based on the provided examples.
+So, the code for W is 3, but the item asks for the code of 'W' in the given format, which directly maps to 6 based on the provided examples.
 This requires careful tracking of letter-to-number substitutions in the code language.

 Question 98